Key Insights

 Notable Milestones in Africa Waste Management Industry Sector

-- May 2022: IFC provides a USD 30 million loan to Averda, supporting its expansion across Africa and the Middle East.
+- May 2022: The International Finance Corporation (IFC) provided a substantial USD 30 million loan to Averda, a leading waste management company, to support its ambitious expansion plans across Africa and the Middle East.

 In-Depth Africa Waste Management Industry Market Outlook